dotlang/language/README.md

 Also you can call a function or refer to a type with fully qualified name:
 `var x: int = /core/pack2/myFunction(10, 20);`
 `var t: /core/pack2/myStruct;`
+- By default, `import` works on local file system but you can work on other types too:
+`import /a/b` import from local file system
+`import file/a/b` import from local file system `import http/github.com/adsad/dsada` import from github

 ### native
 Denotes function is implemented by runtime or external libraries.